bdragon300/pyzkaccess/docs/cli.md

 $ pyzkaccess connect <ip> <subcommand|group> [parameters] [<subcommand> [parameters] ...]
 ```

-* Commands not related to a particular device:
+Commands not related to a particular device:
 ```console
 $ pyzkaccess <command> [parameters]
 ```

-By default, all input consumes from stdin, and all output prints on stdout.
-You can specify a file
+By default, all input data is consumed from stdin, and all output is printed to stdout.
+You can
-instead by setting `--file` parameter.
+specify a file instead by setting `--file` parameter.

 CLI gives access to most of PyZKAccess features.
 Also, it is supported the ascii tables in console
 or CSV format.